KakoMirai/CTF_analyzation/Laboratory_HTB/README.md

 That's all for the machine, it was a wild ride and it took us easily over 15 hours because of the few rabbit holes and some methods we couldn't get working.

+## Conclusion regarding the project

+After we solved the machine we were even more sure that this machine was a perfect case for our project.
+The flaws that were used here are all common flaws that any business could have.
+The fact that there is an old version of program like Gitlab is a huge risk for a company.
+There will be more analyzation regarding the exploit in another report and there will probably be another writeup of more challenging machine if we have time for that.